-For dividend and capital gain checks, the proceeds will be reinvested into the appropriate share class of the Fund from which such distribution was paid, or if the Fund position has subsequently been redeemed in full, the distribution will be reinvested into shares of the Rydex Series Funds U.S. Government Money Market Fund (shares of the Rydex Series Funds U.S. Government Money Market Fund (shares of the Rydex Series Funds U.S. Government Money Market Fund (shares of the Rydex Series Funds U.S. Government Money Market Fund are offered in a separate prospectus).
+For dividend and capital gain checks, the proceeds will be reinvested into the appropriate share class of the Fund from which such distribution was paid, or if the Fund position has subsequently been redeemed in full, the distribution will be reinvested into shares of the Rydex Series Funds U.S. Government Money Market Fund (shares of the Rydex Series Funds U.S. Government Money Market Fund are offered in a separate prospectus).
 The account also will have the distribution payout option adjusted so that all future distributions are reinvested into the appropriate share class of the Fund from which the distribution would have been paid.